-PHOTOGRAPHS OF RECTORY AND ST. MARY'S CRYPT
+PHOTOGRAPHS OF RECTORY AND ST. MARY'S CRYPT [FROM DOCUMENTS IN STOKE DAMEREL CHURCH ARCHIVES]

-- 1911 Guy Burgess [spied for USSR during the Cold War] born in Devonport.
-He died in 1963, at the age of 52, in Moscow. - 1914 Devonport and Stonehouse amalgamated with Plymouth. - 1916 Battle of Jutland on First of June, in the Baltic, against Germany.
-Britain suffered most casualties but German fleet trapped in port for remainder of conflict.
-A number of those who perished are listed on our War Memorials. - 1922 Reverend Masterman became Rector of Stoke Damerel.
+1911 - Guy Burgess [spied for USSR during the Cold War] born in Devonport and lived at No. 2 Albemarle Villas.
+He died in 1963, at the age of 52, in Moscow.

+1914 - The towns of Devonport and Stonehouse amalgamated with Plymouth.

+1916 - Battle of Jutland on First of June, in the Baltic, against Germany.
+Britain suffered most casualties, but the German fleet was trapped in port for the remainder of the war.
+A number of those from this parish who perished are listed on the Stoke Damerel church War Memorials, including a former Stoke curate, Rev. George Morgan and Major Francis Harvey V.C.

+1922 - Reverend Masterman became Rector of Stoke Damerel.